kolibry-js/docs/guide/index.md

 Kolibry <sup>(kolibry, **/kolibri/**)</sup> is a web-based slides maker and presenter.
 It's designed for developers to focus on writing content in Markdown while also having the power of HTML and Vue components to deliver pixel-perfect layouts and designs with embedded interactive demos in your presentations.

 It uses a feature-rich markdown file to generate beautiful slides with an instant reloading experience, along with many built-in integrations such as live coding, PDF exporting, presentation recording, and so on.
-Since it's powered by the web, you can do anything with Kolibry - the possibilities are endless.
+It's powered by the web, so you can do anything with Kolibry - the possibilities are endless.

 You can learn more about the rationale behind the project in the [Why Kolibry](/guide/why) section.